Posts Tagged ‘tulsa’

 Wide angle shot of The Studio at KD in Tulsa with its all black exterior, white lettering and lush landscaping

-This time last year we celebrated 30 years of Kirkendall Design and the opening of The Studio at K|D!
-We wanted to take a moment to look back at the ‘why’ behind The Studio and share some exciting updates.
+In the Fall of 2023, we celebrated 30 years of Kirkendall Design and the opening of The Studio at K|D!
+We want to take a moment to look at the ‘why’ behind The Studio and share some exciting updates.

 Over the years of providing interior design services in Tulsa, we’ve built amazing relationships with our clients, helping them create spaces that reflect their unique stories.
 These connections and our desire to help people live fuller, more beautiful lives is what led to the creation of The Studio at K|D.